 There are tons of great online business mentors.
 Here are some of my favourites:

-Corbett Barr, Chase Reeves and Barrett Brooks run the entertaining and informative Fizzle Show and blog, the Sparkline.
-They also offer high-quality online business training videos through Fizzle.
+Corbett Barr, Chase Reeves and Barrett Brooks run the entertaining and informative Fizzle Show and blog.
+They also offer high-quality online business training videos through their website.
 Lots to learn here.
 Plus, Chase does some pretty good voices and characters.
 Do not drink anything while listening to their show.
 You will laugh and definitely choke to death.

 Pat really is everywhere.
 Through his web site, Smart Passive Income, he’s got a blog, two extremely popular podcasts, creates useful and entertaining YouTube videos and speaks at events.
 He’s omnipresent.
 Perhaps like a Greek god of some sorts.
 He advocates really taking care of your audience/customer and connecting with them.